-- (n) in conjunction with the Senior Independent Director, ensuring that the performance of individuals and of the Board as a whole and its Committees is evaluated at least once a year and facilitated, once every three years, by a third party consultant: - (o) establishing a close relationship of trust with the Chief Executive Officer, by providing support and advice while respecting executive responsibility; - (p) acting where appropriate as Unilever representative on corporate aims and policies, including environmental and corporate social responsibility matters; - (q) guarding the corporate reputation, including, in conjunction with the Chief Executive Officer, relations with major shareholders, government, academia and other relevant stakeholders and commentators; - (r) being a member of the Nominating and Corporate Governance Committee; - (s) being a member of the Compensation Committee as appointed by the Board from time to time; - approving any outside directorship, including any position as a supervisory board member or non-executive director, that an Executive Director proposes to take up; - (u) receiving direct reports from the Group Secretary; - (v) ensuring that the Board designates a Non-Executive Director as Senior Independent Director and vice-chairman of the Board - (w) ensuring that the Board has proper interaction with shareholders at general meetings of PLC; - ensuring that there is sufficient time for deliberation and decision-making by the Board; - ensuring that the Directors follow their induction, education or training programme; - ensuring that the Board performs activities in respect of creating a culture aimed at sustainable long-term value creation of PLC and its affiliated enterprise; - (aa)ensuring that signals from the business are recognised by, and that any actual or suspected material misconduct and irregularities are reported to, the Board without delay; and - (bb)ensuring that effective engagement with stakeholders can take place. - 6.2.2 The Chairman acts on behalf of the Board as the main contact for individual Directors and for shareholders regarding the performance of Directors.

-6.3 Responsibilities of the Senior Independent Director
+- (q) guarding the corporate reputation, including, in conjunction with the Chief Executive Officer, relations with major shareholders, government, academia and other relevant stakeholders and commentators; - (r) being a member of the Nominating and Corporate Governance Committee; - (s) being a member of the Compensation Committee as appointed by the Board from time to time; - (t) approving any outside directorship, including any position as a supervisory board member or non-executive director, that an Executive Director proposes to take up; - (u) receiving direct reports from the Group Secretary; - ensuring that the Board designates a Non-Executive Director as Senior Independent Director and vice-chair of the Board; - (w) ensuring that the Board has proper interaction with shareholders at general meetings of PLC; - ensuring that there is sufficient time for deliberation and decision-making by the Board; - (y) ensuring that the Directors follow their induction, education or training programme; - (z) ensuring that the Board performs activities in respect of creating a culture aimed at sustainable long-term value creation of PLC and its affiliated enterprises and ensuring that the Board also assesses and monitors how the culture is embedded within Unilever; - (aa) ensuring that signals from the business are recognised by, and that any actual or suspected material misconduct and irregularities are reported to, the Board without delay; and - (ab) ensuring that effective engagement with stakeholders can take place. - 6.2.2 The Chair acts on behalf of the Board as the main contact for individual Directors and for shareholders regarding the performance of Directors. - 6.3 Responsibilities of the Senior Independent Director - 6.3.1 The role of the Senior Independent Director is: - to act as vice-chair of the Board and to deputise for the Chair in the event that the Chair is unable to act or if the position of Chair is vacant; - (b) to act as contact for individual Directors regarding the functioning of the Chair; - (c) to serve as an intermediary for the other Directors when necessary; - (d) to participate in the process of dealing with any conflict of interest between PLC and the Chair, as referred to in clause 3; - (e) to participate in the Nominating and Corporate Governance Committee's process for considering successions to the role of Chair as set out in Appendix 2; - (f) to participate in the process of Director induction and training, as set out in clause 11; - (g) to participate in the Board's evaluation process, as set out in clause 12;

-- 6.3.1 The role of the Senior Independent Director is: - (a) to act as vice-chairman of the Board and to deputise for the Chairman in the event that the Chairman is unable to act or if the position of Chairman is vacant; - (b) to act as contact for individual Directors regarding the functioning of the Chairman; - (c) to serve as an intermediary for the other Directors when necessary: - (d) to participate in the process of dealing with any conflict of interest between PLC and the Chairman, as referred to in clause 3: - to participate in the Nominating and Corporate Governance Committee's process for considering successions to the role of Chairman as set out in Appendix 2; - (f) to participate in the process of Director induction and training, as set out in clause 11: - (g) to participate in the Board's evaluation process, as set out in clause 12; - (h) to be available to shareholders if they have concerns, which the normal channels of the Chairman or Executive Directors have failed to resolve or for which such normal channels are inappropriate; and - to attend meetings with a range of major shareholders and financial analysts, in order to help develop a balanced understanding of their issues and concerns.
+- (h) to be available to shareholders if they have concerns, which the normal channels of the Chair or Executive Directors have failed to resolve or for which such normal channels are inappropriate; and - to attend meetings with a range of major shareholders and financial analysts, in order to help develop a balanced understanding of their issues and concerns.